Strawberry Patch – June 2017

 About Strawberries & How to Pick Them

 When strawberry picking, you will want to choose plump, firm, red strawberries.
 Berries that are pink, white, slightly green or orange in color are not ripe.
 Please leave those on the vine to ripen further and choose RED berries only!
 You cannot judge a strawberry simply by the size of the fruit.
-The larger or smaller a strawberry is does not affect how sweet the fruit will taste.
+The size of the strawberry does not affect how sweet the fruit will taste.
 If you have ever wondered how to tell if a strawberry is ripe, all you have to do is look at the tip of the strawberry.
 If the tip is completely red, the strawberry is ready to eat.
 Strawberry picking is most successful when the picker applies these simple “rules” of picking strawberries.
 Unlike tomatoes and some other fruits and vegetables, strawberries stop ripening at the moment they are picked.